 An Environment Agency spokesperson said: "People who are set to be away from home for the festive period are urged to check the flood situation and take precautionary steps to prepare, for example by moving valuable items to safety, before travelling.
 People are also urged to check the flood risk situation for their journey and at their destination.

 "People are also being urged not to drive through dangerous floodwater.
 The Environment Agency has teams on the ground checking flood defences and monitoring river levels and will have teams ready to respond throughout the Christmas period."

 John McTaggart Head of On-Road Services at the Highways Agency said: "We are working closely with the Met Office to monitor conditions ahead of the weather being forecast for next week.

 "Road users are urged to check traffic and weather conditions before setting out on journeys and to heed any advice such as speed restrictions once they are on motorways and major trunk roads.

 "Be aware of sudden gusts of wind, and give high-sided vehicles, caravans, motorbikes and bicycles plenty of space.
 In the event of persistent high winds we may need to close certain bridges to traffic for a period, so please be alert for warnings of closures and follow signposted diversion routes."

-Don't forget you can "Tell a Forecaster" the impacts the weather is having in your area, uploading photos and information via your mobile phone.
+Don't forget you can Weather services the impacts the weather is having in your area, uploading photos and information via your mobile phone.